9/9

 After You Order

-Once you have ordered, it goes straight to our partner florist in Port Macquarie as a paid job, not a maybe.
-Order by 2pm on a weekday or 10am on a Saturday and she builds it that morning, and it goes out on the day's run.
+Once you have ordered, it goes straight to the partner florist covering Port Macquarie as a paid job, not a maybe.
+Order by 2pm on a weekday or 10am on a Saturday and it is built that morning and goes out on the day's run.
 There is nothing else you need to do.

 If something is off, I want to hear about it the same day, not in a review three days later when the flowers are already in the bin.
 Email a photo to [email protected], the front and the back, and ring 1300 360 469.
-I get on to Kathy directly.
-After seventeen years I can usually tell you what happened before she does, it is almost always a stem she ran short on and substituted without checking with us first.
-It is fixable when we hear early, and a lot harder a week later.
+We take it up with the florist who made it, that day.
+Most of the time it turns out to be a stem they ran short on and substituted without checking with us first.
+It is fixable when we hear early and a lot harder a week later.

 Phone beats email if it is urgent.
 The inbox is read through the day, but the phone is answered straight away.